javpet/Patatap/README.md

 Funky space for funky music creation using HowlerJS and PaperJS

 Press any letter keys on the keyboard and watch how the funky circles are travelling around the screen with an accompanying sound.
 I found it really relaxing.
-Give some relax for yourself!
+Give some relax for yourself and [try](https://javpet.github.io/Patatap/) it out!

 ![screen shot 2017-11-25 at 12 59 18](https://user-images.githubusercontent.com/9334646/33230305-060cc39c-d1e1-11e7-81f9-9cf272d6d906.png)